material-motion/material-motion/specifications/runtime.md

 ## Overview

-A Runtime is an object responsible for receiving Intentions, creating Actors, and enabling the Actors to execute.
+A Runtime is an object that works with three types of object:

+- Intentions
+- Actors
+- Transactions

+Intentions and Actors are best described as abstract protocols.

+Transactions and Runtimes are concrete objects.

 ### Intention